SlapstickChapstick/PiGardener/README.md

 # PiGardener
-C program for Raspberry Pi, which gets readings from a DHT22 sensor and hosts a web page.
+PiGardener is a Python/PHP based program for Raspberry Pi, which gets readings from a DHT22 sensor and hosts a web page.
 The information can then be obtained by a mobile app using GET requests.

 # The Aim
 The aim is to have a program that automatically takes humidity and temperature readings in a greenhouse, while providing the user with a way to access the readings via either a web page or a mobile app.